sangeethnandakumar/ProjectCommons/commons/DockerYML.md

           username: ${{ env.SERVER_USERNAME }}
           key: ${{ env.SERVER_SSH }}
           script: |
-            # Check if the SSL certificate is still valid
+            # Check if there is an SSL certificate for the domain
             if ! sudo certbot certificates | grep -B1 -A2 ${{ env.NGINX_DOMAIN }} | grep -q "VALID"; then
-              # If it's not valid, create or renew the SSL certificate
+              # If not, generate a new SSL certificate
               sudo certbot certonly --standalone -d ${{ env.NGINX_DOMAIN }} --non-interactive --agree-tos --email your-email@example.com --http-01-port=80
-            fi
+            else
+              echo "SSL certificate for ${{ env.NGINX_DOMAIN }} already exists and is valid." fi

       - name: Start NGINX
         uses: appleboy/ssh-action@master
         with: